nbezequiel/nbezequiel/README.md

 - I’m 22 years old.

-- I’m a student of Infomation Systems at Universidade Presbiteriana Mackenzie
+- I’m an Infomation Systems student at Universidade Presbiteriana Mackenzie

 - I’m currently working as a Software Developer at Iteris Consultoria e Software